 This iconic refreshment is sold at nearly every eclectic grocery store or convenience store worldwide.
 So if you don’t have a chance to travel to Korea, you can still buy and enjoy this drink with ease!

 Find this drink at: Countless grocery stores or convenience stores worldwide.
-Nearly every supermarket and convenience store in South Korea have this drink.
+Nearly every supermarket and convenience store in South Korea has this drink.

 11. Chilsung Cider – Lemon-lime Soft Drink

 Chilsung Cider has been the national drink of Korea since its introduction in 1950, with over a million bottles sold.
 So it is safe to say that this lemon-lime drink is Korea’s No. 1 original carbonated beverage.